 We could still be tired and get our butts to the gym.
 We could still be busy and find time to squeeze in a 15 minute workout.
 And we could still be hungry and do our workout first (although in this case, snack planning is arguably what’s needed).

 It all comes down to motivation.
-Do you think ripped Hollywood stars get their physique any other way?
+Do you think toned and muscular Hollywood stars get their physiques any other way?
 Sure, many are technically getting paid to work out, but a lot of them are super busy, training while filming other things, raising families, and juggling various life commitments too.
 They’re not superhuman, they’re super motivated.
 And you could do it too if you had the right mindset.